-This book details the design and development of railway guns during World War I from the very first basic designs to massive purpose built "monster" railway guns.
-Accompanying the text are many rare, never-before-published, photographs and colour illustrations depicting how these weapons were used during World War I.
+This book details the design and development of railway guns during World War I from the very first basic designs to massive purpose-built "monster" railway guns.
+Accompanying the text are many rare, never before published photographs.
+Color illustrations depict the most important aspects of the railway guns.